AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

  * 4 Grit
  * **Recipe Book:** (bulky) Acts as a Grimoire that also stores your potion recipes.
 Contains two potion recipes.
  * Mortar (1d6) and Pestle
- * Potion Bandoleer: Contains one vial each of your starting potion recipes.
+ * Potion Bandolier: Contains one vial each of your starting potion recipes.

 ### Potion Recipes
 A potion recipe must contain at least two dissimilar components along with a brewing process.
 Any potion effect is possible, but the required components and process may be esoteric or prohibitive.